Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc.md

 The getQ function generates the instructions to obtain the letter "q" because there are no "q" on main or EVAL code.

-Finally, we wrote the generation of the payload :
+Finally, we wrote the generation of the payload:

 ```python
 # payload generation